Resources

 • Network disaggregation: This aims to separate the hardware and software components of networking equipment, such as switches and routers.
 The goal of network disaggregation is to provide more flexibility, cost savings and innovation in network design and management.

-• Network automation: Automation tools are revolutionizing network infrastructure management.
+• Network automation: Orchestration automation tools are revolutionizing network infrastructure management.
 They enable faster deployment, enhanced agility, and improved security of network infrastructure.

 • Edge computing: Processing data closer to the source of the data has become popular due to its ability to address the challenges posed by the growing number of connected devices and the increasing demand for low-latency, secure and cost-effective data processing.